 In 1 Corinthians 16:1-2 the apostle Paul commanded, “Now concerning the collection for the saints, as I have given order to the churches of Galatia, even so do ye.
 Upon the first day of the week let every one of you lay by him in store, as God hath prospered him, that there be no gatherings when I come.”
-In this passage Paul gives the why, the who, the when, the where, the what, and the how much!
-(1) Why? – for the poor saints according the Divine order (command) of the apostle Paul; (2) Who? – “every one of you.”
-This means “every one of you”!
+In this passage Paul gives the why, the who, the when, the where, the what, and the how much.
+(1) Why? – for the poor saints according the Divine order (command) of the apostle Paul.
+(2) Who? – “every one of you.”
+This means “every one of you.”
 When Peter and the apostles preached on the day of Pentecost in Acts 2, Peter answered the Jews by saying, “repent and be baptized every one of you for the remission of sins” (Acts 2:38).
 So, the Who in our text included every member in all the churches of Galatia and the church at Corinth.
-And, it is the pattern for all Christians today!
-(3) When?–“on the first day of the week.”
-“When” means the first day of every week since every week has a first day; (4) Where? – during the assembly of the saints on the “first day of the week” when they “come together” on this day (1 Cor.
-11:17; 18, 20, 33; 14:23, 26; Heb 10:25).
+And, it is the pattern for all Christians today.
+(3) When? – “on the first day of the week.”
+“When” –means the first day of every week since every week has a first day; (4) Where? – during the assembly of the saints on the “first day of the week” when they “come together” on this day (1 Cor.
+11:17; 18, 20, 33; 14:23, 26; Heb.
+10:25).
 The assembly necessitated the saints coming together “into one place” (1 Cor.
 11:20; 14:23).
-(5) What? – a portion of the physical blessings under our individual control that the Lord as blessed us with (Acts 4:32-37;5:4; Rom.
+(5) What? – a portion of the physical blessings under our individual control that the Lord as blessed us with (Acts 4:32-37; Rom.
 15:25; (6) How Much? – “as God hath prospered.”
-This means in proportion to what you have been blessed with–and “every one of you” have been blessed!
-In the words of the song we sing – “count our many blessings, name them one by one, and it will surprise you what the Lord hath done” (# 392 – Count Your Blessings, Hymns for Worship, Revised).
+This means in proportion to what you have been blessed with–and “every one of you” have been blessed.
+In the words of the song we sing “count our many blessings, name them one by one, and it will surprise you what the Lord hath done” (Song # 742 – Songs of Faith and Praise).

-In the first paragraph of this short article I posed the question – “are the previous stated ideas good reasons or are they excuses some make because of their lack of love for God, the church and brethren in need?”
+In the first paragraph of this short article I posed the question – are the above stated ideas good reasons or are they excuses some make because of their lack of love for God, the church and brethren in need?

-But, there is a reason why the “riches of their liberality abounded,” as Paul told the Corinthians, and which is recorded “for our learning” in this text of scripture.
-Here is the reason why the Macedonian brethren gave as they did–because they “first gave their own selves to the Lord” (vs. 5)!
-They did not make excuses we hear some brethren make, such as but not limited to, “I’m just as poor as they are” or “I have bills to pay too” or “I can’t afford to give” or “times are tough for me too” or “I have a family to care for.”
-No, these brethren gave liberally because they “first gave their own selves to the Lord”!
+But there is a reason why the “riches of their liberality abounded,” as Paul told the Corinthians, and which is recorded “for our learning” in this text of scripture.
+Here is the reason why the Macedonian brethren gave as they did–because they “first gave their own selves to the Lord” (vs. 5).
+They did not make excuses we hear some brethren make, such as but not limited, “I’m just as poor as they are” or “I have bills to pay too” or “I can’t afford to give” or “times are tough for me too” or “I have a family to care for.”
+No, these brethren gave liberally because they “first gave their own selves to the Lord.”